Studies

-Research shows they can enjoy a massage, recognize themselves in a mirror, and get depressed.
+Research suggests they may be able to enjoy a massage, recognize themselves in a mirror, and get depressed.
 Are fish welfare standards next?

 Fish are about as far away from humans as vertebrates get, evolutionarily speaking: Our last common ancestor lived roughly 450 million years ago.

-That gulf limits our compassion for fish — and has made their sentience a subject of long scientific debate.
-In the 1960s, South African scientist, angler and fierce racist J.L.B.
+That gulf limits our compassion for fish — and has made the idea that fish experience the world like we do the subject of long scientific debate.
+In the 1960s, South African ichthyologist J.L.B.
 Smith attributed the interest in the possibility of fish feeling pain to “a queer antagonism toward anglers,” and dismissed fish, and fish brains, as too primitive to experience pain.
-In the decades since, the idea that fish don’t experience pain has remained in the mainstream, even as awareness of the suffering of other animals has grown.
+In the decades since, other researchers have continued to defend the basic thesis that fish “do not have the necessary neural machinery” for feeling pain, as Australian scientist Brian Key argued in 2014.

-Yet a growing body of scientific work now suggests that fish do experience pain — that in fact, their biological mechanisms for it are “strikingly similar” to that of mammals — and that they exhibit other dimensions of sentience, like experiencing pleasure from a massage, becoming pessimistic after a breakup, and recognizing themselves in a mirror.
+Yet a growing body of scientific work now suggests that fish experience pain — that in fact, their biological mechanisms for experiencing pain are “strikingly similar” to that of mammals — and that they exhibit other dimensions of sentience, like experiencing pleasure from a massage, becoming pessimistic after a breakup, and recognizing themselves in a mirror.

-Fish are unlike us, but they’re essential to our diets; an estimated 10 to 100 billion farmed fish are harvested globally every year, with trillions more caught in the wild, and that number is increasing — the Food and Agriculture Organization of the United Nation estimated global aquaculture production at 104.1 million tons in 2025, up 2.7 percent from the year before.
+Fish are unlike us, but they’re essential to our diets; an estimated 10 to 100 billion farmed fish are harvested globally every year, with trillions more caught in the wild.
+That number is increasing — the Food and Agriculture Organization of the United Nation estimated global aquaculture production at 104.1 million tons in 2025, up 2.7 percent from the year before.
 In 2022, aquaculture surpassed fisheries as the main source of seafood.

 Cedar Crest Fish Farm, which operates under the brand name Springhills Fish, has been farming fish in southern Ontario for decades, and now produces rainbow trout, arctic char, coho salmon, and lake whitefish.
-Some of their breeding lines for rainbow trout go back 80 years, and are “part of the family,” said Arlen Taylor, the farm’s co-owner.
+Some of their breeding lines for rainbow trout go back 80 years, and are “part of the family,” said Arlen Taylor, the farm’s co-owner, who has presented humane treatment of fish as a fundamental part of their brand.

 None of this definitively proves pain — without a way to communicate, we can’t know what is unfolding in a fish mind.
 But research to address suffering is nonetheless moving ahead.

-Taylor, who took over operation of the farm from her father, said that in working closely with the fish, it’s obvious to her that they’re sentient, and have the capacity to experience feelings such as pleasure and pain.
+Taylor, who took over operation of the farm from her father, said that in working closely with the fish, it’s obvious to her that they have the capacity to experience feelings such as pleasure and pain.

 “I can stick my hand in a tank with my breeders and they’ll come and they’ll bop me and say hi.
 So the question of sentience for us has never been a question.
 They have always been sentient beings.”

-Springhills Fish has been proactive with that knowledge, Taylor said.
+Springhills Fish has nonetheless been proactive, Taylor said.
 Before welfare became a buzzword, they made changes to keep their fish happy, from ensuring appropriate diet and water chemistry to respecting social dynamics.

 In December, a paper published in Issues in Science and Technology argued that breathing should be considered alongside the five freedoms — internationally accepted standards that set out a baseline for humane treatment.